tejas-73/Physically-constrained-learning-of-MOS-capacitor-electrostatics/README.md

 -> Folders:

-a) **_model_checkpoint_**: contains all the model saved at different epochs in the optimization process and can be used to generate different results.
+a) **_model_checkpoint_**: contains all the models saved at different epochs in the optimization process and can be used to generate different results.

 b) **_model_PINN_actual_**: contains all the PINN model at different epochs in the optimization process and can be used to generate different results.
 The results here are corresponding to $\lambda_1 = 10^{16}$ and $\lambda_2 = 10^{34}$